Approximate Bayesian Computation with Path Signatures: Experiments

 \subsection{Implementation details}

-For all signature kernel computations, we use the \texttt{sigkernel} package \citep{salvi2020computing}.
-To avoid numerical instability issues in computing the signature kernel trick, we normalise the time series by dividing by the range of the simulation output when this is known or, when this is unknown, with the range of a training set or pilot runs for \gls{skrr} and \gls{sabc}, respectively.

-In order to remove the translation invariance and time-invariance properties of the signature, discussed in Section \ref{sec:PathTrans}, we apply basepoint and time-augmentations to all time series in every experiment.

-To tune the signature kernel hyperparameter and regularisation hyperparameter for \gls{skrr}, we perform a grid search with 5-fold cross-validation on the training set.
-To tune the signature kernel hyperparameter in the case of \gls{sabc}, we use the median of all pairwise Euclidean distances between points in the observation $\by$, although we note that other approaches could be taken, such as using the same method as for \gls{skrr}.

-Both \gls{saabc} and \gls{skrr} require training data; for both we use $R = 300$ training examples $\lbrace{\bx_j, \bth_j}\rbrace_{j=1}^{R} \sim p(\bx \mid \bth)\pi(\bth)$.
-When $\pi(\cdot)$ has bounded support, we normalise the parameters $\lbrace{\bth_i\rbrace}_{i=1}^{R}$ in the training set with the range of the prior in each dimension.
-We also tune the bandwidth parameter for the Gaussian RBF kernel employed in the \gls{mmd} loss for \gls{k2abc} using the median of the pairwise absolute differences between observations in $\by$, as originally recommended by \citet{Park2016}.

-In all experiments, \gls{wass} indicates the 1-Wasserstein distance with curve matching, which as described in Section \ref{sec:Back} is a method for using the Wasserstein distance for time series recommended in \citet{Bernton2019}.
-To determine the $\lambda$ coefficient, we follow the guidance of \citet{thorpe2017transportation} and choose

-where $V$ is the expected vertical range and $T$ is the length of the time interval over which observations are made, in order to balance the effects of vertical and horizontal transport.
-Where the value of $V$ is not apparent \emph{a priori}, we estimate it using 2000 samples from the prior predictive distribution.
-Distances were computed using the Python Optimal Transport package \citep{flamary2021pot}.

 For all losses, we sample from the \gls{abc} posterior using the simple rejection scheme outlined in Algorithm \ref{alg:Rej} and, unless stated otherwise, use $N=10^5$ and $M=10^3$.
-While other, more sophisticated schemes exist, we choose this to facilitate a simple and transparent comparison of the different loss functions.
-To assess the quality of the recovered posteriors, we compute an unbiased estimate of the maximum mean discrepancy (MMD) between the approximate ground truth posteriors and empirical posteriors.
-A smaller MMD indicates a closer match to the approximate ground truth.
+While other, more sophisticated schemes exist, we choose this to facilitate a simple and transparent comparison of the different distance measures.
+To assess the quality of the recovered posteriors, we compute the 1-Wasserstein distance and an unbiased estimate of the maximum mean discrepancy (MMD) between the approximate ground truth posteriors $\hat{\pi}_{\cdot \mid \by}$ and empirical posteriors $\hat{\pi}_{\mathrm{ABC}}$.
+In both cases, smaller values indicate a closer match to the approximate ground truth.
 To estimate the MMD between posteriors, we use a Gaussian RBF kernel with scale parameter chosen according to the median heuristic \citep{Briol2019}.
+All other implementation details are provided in Section \ref{app:imp_det} of the appendix.